kaunel85/ong-bylaws/bylaws.md

 16. All power of The Chapter shall be invested in the regular meeting.
 Special meetings may be called, as outlined in The Code (The Code: Sections 78, 79).

-17. Formal meeting attire will be closed toed shoes, pants, tucked in collared dress shirt, and tie, properly worn.
+17. Appropriate formal meeting attire will be determined by the Warden in coordination with the President.
 Failure to wear appropriate meeting attire will be considered an unexcused absence.
-    1. Appropriate formal meeting attire will be determined by the Warden in coordination with the President.

 18. Chapter meetings will be conducted using Robert’s Rules of Meeting Order.
     1. Robert’s Rules of Meeting Order will be presented to the Active Chapter at minimum once per academic term by the Warden.